Should we purchase a SaaS knowledge base or develop our own solution in-house? Many companies are wrestling with this issue.

 - Continuously improved

-1. SaaS knowledge base customization options
+1. SaaS knowledge base solution options

 If you pay for hosted SaaS, you will be restricted to the features and options that are available.
 Some features may be taken away at any time, or you may end up feeling like you’re paying for a product with too many features that you don’t need.
-All for the sake of your knowledge base.
+All for the sake of your knowledge base software.

-At the same time, you will be able to create good-looking knowledge base with no coding on your part.
+At the same time, you will be able to create a good-looking knowledge base with no coding on your part.
 This means you don’t need to invest expensive and valuable developer time, or agonize over what features to include.

 Of course, if you develop a custom solution, you will have absolute control over the form and function you want your knowledge base to take.
 This could be a good thing – or you may end up with scope creep.
 Being able to include every feature requested might mean you end up with a mess.